Can I download Microsoft 365 to my computer?

 Everyone using CU Boulder's Microsoft 365 instance is required to use multi-factor authentication (MFA).
 MFA is a simple way to increase account security by requiring multiple forms of verification to prove your identity when signing into an application.
 This is generally something you know, like a password, and something you have, like a personal phone.

 Learn more about MFA and find instructions for signing up and troubleshooting on OIT's Multi-factor Authentication page.

 I already use Office products like Word, Excel & PowerPoint on my computer.
 Will my Microsoft 365 account affect my use of Office products on my computer?

 No. The Microsoft 365 deployment does not impact any current use of Microsoft Office software installed on your computer.
 Office Online and your local version of Office are seamlessly integrated and complementary.
 Using Office Online may enhance your Office software experience, with the new web storage and editing tools, but you may choose to continue using Microsoft Office no differently than you always have in the past.

 Delivery Locations and Forwarding

 Can I redirect my colorado.edu email account to an off-campus email provider such as Hotmail?

-With the implementation of Office 365 Microsoft Exchange email and calendaring solution, faculty and staff are encouraged to utilize the campus service for all university-related work instead of other third-party providers such as Hotmail, Yahoo or Gmail.
+With the implementation of Microsoft 365 Microsoft Exchange email and calendaring solution, faculty and staff are encouraged to utilize the campus service for all university-related work instead of other third-party providers such as Hotmail, Yahoo or Gmail.
 However, if faculty or staff members determine that use of the CU Boulder email service interferes with their ability to pursue their academic or research activities, they can request an exception.